hjleed/hjleed.github.io/_pages/about.md

 ## Teaching

-Over the years, I have taught several courses at the University of Ottawa.
-The following is a list of the courses I have been teaching.
+Over the years, I have taught several courses at the University of Ottawa, Lambton College, Elmergib University, and Msallata Higher Institute of Science and Technology.
+See the teaching section above.

-A calendar description of the courses is provided at University of Ottawa's [course catalog](https://catalogue.uottawa.ca/en/courses/elg/){:target="_blank"}.
-See teaching section above.